kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## City, State, Country Lookups for Callsigns (YSF only)

 As YSF does not require that users be registered, there is no single source for QTH data for YSF users.
 The script therefore assumes that the Callsign owner may also have either a registered DMR ID or NXDN ID number.
-On the chance that they do, pistar-lastqso first attempts to find QTH info in the DMR user.csv file, then pi-star's NXDN.csv file.
+On the chance that they do, pistar-lastqso first attempts to find QTH info in the DMR user.csv file, then PI-STAR's NXDN.csv file.
 If the Callsign is not found in either of those files, as a last resort, it then calls upon the perl script dxcc.pl and it's cty.dat file.
 As the first two data sources generally contain City, State, and Country info, they are tried first.
 The dxcc.pl script, and it's cty.dat file, can only determine the Country that issued the Callsign. based on the Callsign's prefix.
 (Lookups with dxcc.pl can be disabled if needed, with the "-D|--DXCC" options - see the help te xt for details.)

 Upon first run, **pistar-lastqso** will download the latest version of the cty.dat file from https://www.country-files.com/category/big-cty/